-- 63. Legislation and the National Planning Policy Framework (NPPF, 2023 Update) Chapter 15 afford considerable support for protecting and enhancing key landscapes and areas of value in terms of biodiversity.
+- 63. There is strong support locally for protecting and improving wildlife habitat.
+Eightyone percent of respondents to the neighbourhood plan consultation felt that protecting woodland and wildlife sites is highly important, and 74% felt habitat creation is highly important.
+There is also strong support for tree and hedgerow planting and 98% of respondents felt that open green space and tree lined streets should be incorporated into development. - 64.
+Legislation and the National Planning Policy Framework (NPPF, 2023 Update) Chapter 15 afford considerable support for protecting and enhancing key landscapes and areas of value in terms of biodiversity.
 This also includes the need for biodiversity net gains in developments.
 Para 179 supports the mapping of ecological assets and networks, including for enhancement or creation.
 NPPF (2023 Update) Paras 98 -103 covers protecting existing green open spaces and creation of new ones.
-The NPPF also makes it clear that all new streets should include trees, and that planning policies should ensure streets are tree lined. - 64.
-The Environment Act (2021) requires all development schemes to deliver a mandatory 10% biodiversity net gain (BNG) to be maintained for a period of at least 30 years.
+The NPPF also makes it clear that all new streets should include trees, and that planning policies should ensure streets are tree lined. - 65.
+The Environment Act (2021) requires all development schemes to deliver a mandatory 10% biodiversity net gain (BNG) to be maintained for a period of at Watlington Neighbourhood Plan 2019-2036, made December 2023 least 30 years.
 The concept seeks measurable improvements for biodiversity by creating or enhancing habitats in association with development.
 Development proposals must 'leave biodiversity in a better state than before'.
 This will come into force early-2024 and later in the year for smaller sites, with secondary legislation and detail yet to come.
 There will be three ways to deliver BNG, onsite within the red line, off site locally with biodiversity enhanced in conjunction with nearby landowners, or through statutory credits.
 The requirement for BNG is in addition to following the usual mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
-Some developers are already designing net gain into their development projects and as set out above, the NPPF encourages the net gain approach, though the requirement to measure this or meet a particular level of BNG is not yet mandatory nationally or within the borough council area. - 65.
-The Core Strategy 2011 Policy CS12 requires development avoids, mitigates, or compensates for any adverse impacts on biodiversity.
+Some developers are already designing net gain into their development projects and as set out above, the NPPF encourages the net gain approach, though the requirement to measure this or meet a particular level of BNG is not yet mandatory nationally or within the borough council area.

+66. The Core Strategy 2011 Policy CS12 requires development avoids, mitigates, or compensates for any adverse impacts on biodiversity.
 It also provides a level of protection for County Wildlife Sites and priority habitat.
 Additionally, SADMP 2016 Policy DM 22 provides some Protection of Local Open Space (recreational space, amenity, biodiversity etc), but no spaces are designated in Watlington.
 The policy also supports the identification of Local Green Space within neighbourhood plans.